fcosmo/todoApp/meta/readme.txt

     fieldMetas:

-        name: the name of this field. for oneToMany fields add plural suffix (s).
+        name: the name of this field.
             ::= <string>
         description: the description of this field.
             ::= <string>
-        hasMany: inidicates the field is a oneToMany relationship and what type.
+        hasMany: indicates the field is a oneToMany relationship.
-            ::= "froward" | "backward" | "bidirectional"
+            ::= <boolean>
         class: the type class of this field.
             ::= <string>
         required: is this field required.